Is Shark Exchange Legal In India: Legitimacy & Regulatory Risks

 In financial disputes, evidence determines the outcome.

-If the matter involves suspected financial irregularity, non-processing of funds, or unresponsive support, you may file a complaint on the National Cyber Crime Reporting Portal.
+If you believe you have been the victim of a financial crime, such as fraud, misrepresentation, or unlawful retention of funds, you may consider filing a complaint on the National Cyber Crime Reporting Portal.

 4. Inform Your Bank (If INR Transfers Were Involved)